rufuspollock/rufuspollock.com/content/ubernomics.md

 It is hard and expensive to create a new platform, especially if that involves competing against an existing one.

 Why?
 Buyers are numerous and independent coordination between them is very hard.
-The same is true for sellers (though to a lesser extent because sellers are usually less numerous and diverse than buyers -- fifty fishmongers at a market might supply thousands of fish-buyers).
+The same is true for sellers, though to a lesser extent because sellers are usually less numerous and diverse than buyers (fifty fishmongers at a market might supply thousands of fish-buyers).

-This makes coordinated action -- such as switching to a different competing market -- very hard: as a buyer I don't want to head over to the new fish market only to discover all the fish sellers are still at the old platform.
+This makes coordinated action very hard and coordinated action is exactly what is needed for switching to a different competing platform.
+Concretely, as a buyer I don't want to head over to the new fish market only to discover all the fish sellers are still at the old platform.
 Similarly, no fish-seller wants to risk moving their stall to the new platform until they know the buyers will be there.
 This is a chicken and egg problem with thousands and chickens and eggs who all need to act simultaneously!

 ### 5. Thus, the monopoly platform owner has a lot of power